-You will likely be reading this as you are wondering what the Ursuline Secondary School in Blackrock is like.
+You will likely be reading this as you are wondering what the Ursuline College Blackrock is like.
 Will it be a good fit for my daughter?
 Will she thrive there?
 Is the quality of teaching excellent?
 Will she be known as an individual and be able to be herself?
 Will her talents be encouraged and developed?

 These are just some of the questions I imagine many parents ask themselves when deciding upon a post primary school for their daughter.
 To answer these questions, and the others you have, I encourage you to make contact with us for a visit.
 However, for now I would like to tell you a little about our school.